DamilolaAhmadu/Movie-Recommendation/README.md

 ## Modelling :

-The following modelling approache was used in the project:
+The following modelling approaches was used in the project:

 1. Loading & exploring the Movies and User ratings data
 2. Creating User-Item Matrix, User-User and Item-Item similarity matrices for Movie Recommendations